philbenz/mocha-chai-testing/readme.md

 Fork and clone this repository.
 Once you've got the code locally, install mocha and chai by using:

 ```
+$ npm install -g mocha # Only needed if you don't already have mocha installed globally
 $ npm install chai
 ```